TRex22/MakeAISpeedy/README.md

 3. The last experiment applies platform and library specific optimisations and evaluates the effect on the metrics of the chosen baseline model

 ## Metrics which are evaluated
-1. The Accuracy of both training and test dataset splits
+1. The accuracy of both training and test dataset splits
 2. The time to complete an individual run of an experiment
 3. Amount of memory is used by the AI model
 4. The effective use of memory by an experimental run*